International Travel Gateway

 IF I AM A FACULTY OR STAFF MEMBER TRAVELING INTERNATIONALLY, SHOULD I REGISTER MY TRAVEL?

-Faculty and staff that are traveling with students for university-affiliated purposes can be enrolled in insurance.
-They will need to register a Faculty/Staff Support application which is separate from the Gateway.
+Faculty and staff who are traveling with students for university-affiliated purposes can be enrolled in insurance, just not through our office.
+They will need to register with the business and international travel office.

 SHOULD CVM OFFSHORE STUDENTS REGISTER IN THE GATEWAY?